saeedashrafy/learn/README.md

 + compose.material3
 + compose.ui : It provides the core functionalities required for layout, input handling, and graphics, which are essential for any UI toolkit
 + compose.compiler :When you write a composable function (like @Composable), the compose.compiler transforms it into a special format optimized for tracking state changes and managing recomposition efficiently.
-+ compose.runtime : It determines when a composable should be created, updated (recomposed), or disposed.
++ compose.runtime : Manages state and recomposition.

 ### Composable functions:
 #### First, display a “Hello world!” text by adding a text element inside the onCreate method.
 You do this by defining a content block, and calling the Text composable function.
 The setContent block defines the activity's layout where composable functions are called.
 Composable functions can only be called from other composable functions.